bytecodealliance/wamr.dev/README.md

   # submit
   ```

-#### Markdown headers
+#### Markdown front matter

-Hugo use some metadata in the header of every markdown file to get the article information, please ensure your index.md has the following content at the front:
+Hugo use markdown front matter to get the article information, please ensure your index.md has the following content at the front:

 ``` bash
 ---